dapr/dapr/CONTRIBUTING.md

 - Issue/Bug: You've found a bug with the code, and want to report it, or create an issue to track the bug.
 - Issue/Discussion: You have something on your mind, which requires input form others in a discussion, before it eventually manifests as a proposal.
 - Issue/Proposal: Used for items that propose a new idea or functionality.
-This allows for feedback from others teams before code is written.
+This allows feedback from others before code is written.
 - Issue/Question: Use this issue type, if you need help or have a question.

 ### Before You File